🛠 Windows Fix

 Can malware cause high CPU usage?

-Yes, viruses can run in the background and use CPU power.
+Yes, malware can run in the background and consume resources.

 Final Thoughts

-High CPU usage is common and usually easy to fix.
+High CPU usage is a common issue and is usually easy to fix.

-Start by checking Task Manager and closing heavy apps.
+Start by checking Task Manager and closing unnecessary programs before moving to advanced steps.